smwhite24/project_1/README.md

 Lastly, we calculated the correlation coefficients and produced two regressions.
 We produced one for 30yr FRM and one for 5/1 ARM because ARM seemed to deviate from both 30 and 15 year FRM. #Real estate prices below 300000 seem to have a negative relationship with mortgage rates while real estate median prices over 300k looks like to have an exponential relationship with mortgage rates.

 In the future we’d like to incorporate census data (demographic data like education, race, or income) to help explain changes in real estate prices.
 Additionally, we would like to explore what effect the pandemic had on median prices.
+In the future we could also look at the frequency of homes being put up for sale or being taken off the market.
+Mortgage rates affect buyers borrowing power and may have a greater effect on frequency of sales rather than price.
 Our data was limited to median sales prices for only single family rentals and condos.
 We if had more time we would have explored the differences across commercial and residential prices and across different types of homes (1br, 2br, 3br).

 Throughout this project we used Xpert Learning Assistant to trouble shoot code and visualizations.